cambridge-cares/TheWorldAvatar/Deploy/stacks/psdt/README.md

 5. Run `copy_icons_into_geoserver.sh` from within the `stack-inputs` folder.

-6. Spin up the visualisation by running the docker commands at the end of its readme file.
+6. Spin up the visualisation by following the instructions in its readme file.